moTTong-Sof/Benthle/README.md

     - grid_width : the size of the grid according to the difficulty chosen by the player Return :
     - zones : a list of dictionnaries with an index and each zone boundaries (a list)
-- `get_erddap_data()` fetches elevation datas from EMODnet's ERDDAP so we can identify the shallowest and deepest zones.
+- `get_erddap_data()` fetches elevation datas from EMODnet's @erddap so we can identify the shallowest and deepest zones.
 Eventually, it could also be used so we could plot the data ourselves.
     Arguments :
     - zone : a dict with an index and zone boundaries (a list) Return :